Alpine Wine Tours is a local family business founded by Emma Chisholm.

 She loves to share her wine knowledge and meet new people, offering visitors and locals a memorable experience in the region she knows so well.

-Emma is currently studying for her WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.
+Emma gained merit in her WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.

-Lee is currently studying for his WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.
+Vicki is currently studying towards her WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.

 Originally from the North Island, Jamie relocated to Queenstown in 2009 as a primary school teacher before becoming a local guide.